ajLapid718/Intro-To-Vue-JS/README.md

 - Install "Vue.js devtools", which is offered by https://vuejs.org, on Google Chrome
 - Make sure the "Allow access to file URLs" is enabled

+## The Vue Instance

+- The Vue instance is the root of a Vue application, it is like a heart that powers everything.

+- The options object passed to the instance of view can handle data as well as actions.

+- We include in the options object specifically where to inject or plug into the application.

+- An expression can be used to evaluate or produce a value.
+  - You can use it to add characters to your value.
+  - You can use it to combine values.
+  - You can use it to perform conditional logic.
+  - You can use it to perform and chain operations to your value.

+- Anywhere that relies on our instance's data will update accordingly, which demonstrates Vue's nature of reactivity and the reactivity system.